Your Biggest Compliance Risk Is the One You Don’t See Coming

 And this is not rare.
 Licensing boards, insurance panels, and federal auditors request these documents every single year.

-When you cannot produce them, you are already in violation, even if no breach has occurred.
+When you cannot produce them, you are already out of compliance, even if no breach has occurred.

 And here is the part most therapists do not realize: